 With the release of our 2022 annual hate map, SPLC analysts noted a growing interest in Christian Identity beliefs among a smattering of neo-Confederate adherents.
 The number of active CID churches and institutions will likely remain small, and there is little likelihood that Christian Identity will return to the influence the movement had from the 1980s to early 2000s.
 Several Identity adherents have been vocal online, and some of the core features of their theology – especially its apocalypticism – are evident in the broader white power movement.
 Nevertheless, all signs point to the belief system remaining niche.

 Of all the movements that have appeared within the white power movement in this country, Christian Identity is among the most radical, attracting believers who have gone on to commit acts of terrorism.

-Although nominally Christian, it owes little to even the most conservative of American Protestants.
-Indeed, its relationship with evangelicals and fundamentalists has generally been hostile due to the latter’s belief that the return of Jews to Israel is essential to the fulfillment of end-time prophecy.
+Although nominally Christian, this movement owes little to even the most conservative of American Protestants.
+Again, its relationship with evangelicals and fundamentalists has generally been incongruent because of the belief of these Christians in that the importance of the return of Jewish people to Israel is essential to the fulfillment of end-time prophecy.

 Christian Identity is rooted in antisemitism and white supremacist theology, but notwithstanding its radical beliefs, it rose in the 1980s to a position of commanding influence on the racist right.
 Only a prolonged period of aggressive efforts by law enforcement brought about its present decline, including impactful civil litigation efforts such as SPLC’s successful judgment against Aryan Nations in 2000; multi-racial grassroots organizing campaigns marginalizing such groups in areas where they were most active, such as the Pacific Northwest and Midwest; and the demise of influential leaders.

 2022 Christian identity hate groups

 Scriptures for America Worldwide Ministries

 Covenant People's Ministry

 Schell City, Missouri